unslothai/hyperlearn/README.md

 2. Research Usage (eg: Universities)
-3. Non Commercial Personal usage (eg: hackathons) Commercial usage is strictly prohibted, unless express writing is given to danielhanchen@gmail.com
+3. Non Commercial Personal usage (eg: hackathons) Commercial usage is strictly prohibted, unless express writing is given to danielhanchen@gmail.com [As of 2020, HyperLearn's license has been changed to BSD 3]

 *Faster, Leaner GPU Sklearn, Statsmodels written in PyTorch*